Trade Licence Registration in Dubai

 What types of trade licences are available in Dubai?

-There are three main types of trade licences in Dubai: Commercial Licence (for trading activities), Professional Licence (for service-based businesses), and Industrial Licence (for manufacturing or industrial operations).
+The DET issues three main types: the Commercial Licence for trading activities, the Professional Licence for service-based businesses, and the Industrial Licence for manufacturing or industrial operations.

-A commercial licence covers trading and general business activities, a professional licence is issued for service-based professions (e.g. consultancy), and an industrial licence is required for manufacturing or production-based operations.
+A commercial licence covers trading and general business activities; a professional licence is issued for service-based professions such as consultancy; and an industrial licence is required for manufacturing or production operations.

 How do I check or verify a trade licence in Dubai?

-You can verify a Dubai trade licence through the official Dubai Department of Economy and Tourism portal.
-Use the Business Activity Search or the Trade Licence Verification tool by entering the licence number, business name, or registration details.
+You can verify a licence through the official Dubai Department of Economy and Tourism portal, using the Business Activity Search or the Licence Verification tool by entering the licence number, business name, or registration details.

 Can I get an e-Commerce licence in Dubai?

 Yes.
 The DET offers e-Commerce licences under the commercial category, allowing businesses to sell products or services online.
-In addition, the e-Trader Licence is available for home-based and online companies operating through digital platforms.
+The e-Trader Licence is also available for home-based and online businesses operating through digital platforms.

 What is the difference between a mainland licence and a free zone licence?

-A mainland trade licence is issued by the DET and allows you to operate across Dubai and the wider UAE.
-A specific free zone authority issues a free zone licence and is generally limited to operating within that jurisdiction.
+A mainland licence is issued by the DET and allows the holder to operate across Dubai and the wider UAE.
+A free zone licence is issued by the relevant free zone authority and generally limits operations to that jurisdiction.

 Rated 4.9 on Google Based on 100+ Client Reviews